ajammoussi/SchoolManagementSystem-Symfony/Readme.md

-run these scripts to load the database pls:
+run these scripts to load the database:

-symfony console doctrine:database:create
+symfony console doctrine:database:create  (if the database doesn't exist yet)

 symfony console doctrine:migrations:execute 'DoctrineMigrations\Version20240506143517'